 - Shoes must be in KEY with portrait clothing and background.
 For Park Portraits, any DARK color shoe will do.
 Brown, Tan or Navy works best.

 - For beach portraits, NO SHOES are preferred.

 - Please do your utmost to select shoes with plain design.
 That is, avoid patterns and shoes with color accents which demand attention.

-- We DO NOT want the viewer’s eyes be drawn to the feet, waist or ankles.
+- We DO NOT want the viewer’s eyes to be drawn to the feet, waist or ankles.
 This is where many a portrait goes awry.
 People often think they know better or they are the exception.
-They reason that their OFF KEY socks, flats or belt will be much too insignificant to been seen.
+The reason that their OFF KEY socks, flats or belt will be much too insignificant to be seen.
 WRONG!
-ANY color in these areas which is NOT in KEY with the other thematic colors will be as shocking as lightening in the night sky.
+ANY color in these areas which is NOT in KEY with the other thematic colors will be as shocking as lightning in the night sky.

 - Makeup that works best is simple and appropriate to one’s lifestyle.
 Colors should not be too dark around the eyes or too bodacious in general.